 - try something new to see if you like it.
 Lots of volunteering roles offer a trial session, so you can quickly get a feel for whether you’d like to become more involved

-- gain an inside view as to what a type of work is really like.
-Even if you’re doing something simple, you’ll often get the get the chance to see what people in other roles are doing
+- get an inside view as to what a type of work is really like.
+Even if you’re doing something simple, you’ll often have the chance to see what people in other roles are doing

 - develop your network.
-You’ll meet other volunteers and make contacts which could lead to other things
+You’ll meet other volunteers and make contacts which could lead to new things

 - do something worthwhile and rewarding